Olive warbler

 The olive warbler (Peucedramus taeniatus) is a small passerine bird.
 It is the only member of the genus Peucedramus and the family Peucedramidae.

 This species breeds from southern Arizona and New Mexico, USA, south through Mexico to Nicaragua.
-It is the only bird family endemic to North America (including Central America).
+It is one of the only bird families endemic to North America (including Central America).
 It was in the past classed with the Parulidae (New World warblers), but DNA studies suggest that it split early from the other related passerines, prior to the differentiation of the entire New World warbler/American sparrow/Icterid group.
 It is therefore now given a family of its own.

 It is an insectivorous species of coniferous forests.
 Though it is often said to be non-migratory, most New Mexican birds leave the state from November to late February.
 It lays 3-4 eggs in a tree nest.

 Taxonomy

 The olive warbler was originally placed in the New World warbler (family Parulidae) genus Dendroica, a group which it closely resembles, particularly in having nine primaries and similar skin.
 In spite of being assigned to its own genus in 1875, its affinities were a source of contention.
 The shape of the basihyal bone in the skull, and aspects of its behaviour led to the suggestion that it was instead an Old World warbler in the family Sylviidae.
 That it was not in the family Parulidae was supported by the arrangement of muscles in the legs.
 DNA–DNA hybridization placed the olive warbler as an early branch of the finch clade (which included the finches, cardinals and Hawaiian honeycreepers) and the New World sparrow clade (which includes the tanagers, icterids and New World warblers), and a 1998 study of mitochondrial DNA confirmed its status as being far removed from the New World warblers.

 The generic name of the olive warbler, Peucedramus, is derived from the Greek peuke for a fir tree and dromos for runner, (from trekho, meaning run), a reference to its feeding habitat and behaviour.
 The species name, taeniatus, is from the Latin taenia for a headband, and atus for possessing, a reference to its facial markings.
 The original specific name for the species was olivaceus; however that name was preoccupied and the name was changed.